-Chronic localized bone remodeling disorder characterized by increased bone resorption, bone formation, and remodeling, which may lead to major long bone and skull deformities.
+Paget’s disease of bone (PDB) is a chronic localized bone remodeling disorder characterized by increased bone resorption, bone formation, and remodeling, which may lead to major long bone and skull deformities.

-Neurological symptoms due to bone overgrowth with consequent nerve impingement may include hearing loss, chronic facial pain, hydrocephalus, peripheral nerve entrapment, and spinal stenosis.
+Neurologic symptoms due to bone overgrowth with consequent nerve impingement may include hearing loss, chronic facial pain, hydrocephalus, peripheral nerve entrapment, and spinal stenosis.
 Very rarely, high-output cardiac failure caused by high blood flow to metabolically active bone sites may occur.

 A chronic bone disorder that is characterized by focal areas of increased bone remodeling, resulting in overgrowth of poorly organized bone.
 This unbalanced process may lead to osseous deformities, altered joint biomechanics, nerve compressions, and pathologic fractures.